 - Christmas Eve: Along with being a time to spend with family, Christmas Eve (December 24) is also the night when nativity displays are traditionally completed by adding the baby Jesus or are unveiled in their entirety, such as the life-size nativity in Saint Peter's Square.

-- Saint Stephen's Day: This public holiday is observed on the day after Christmas (December 26), and is typically an extension of Christmas Day, when families venture out to view nativity scenes in churches and visit Christmas markets.
-The feast day of Santo Stefano, also held on this day, is especially celebrated at churches that venerate Saint Stephen, such as the church of Santo Stefano Rotondo near the Colosseum
+- Saint Stephen's Day: This public holiday is observed on the day after Christmas (December 26) and is typically an extension of Christmas Day, when families venture out to view nativity scenes in churches and visit Christmas markets.
+The feast day of Santo Stefano also held on this day, is celebrated at churches that venerate Saint Stephen, such as the church of Santo Stefano Rotondo near the Colosseum.

-- New Year's Eve (Festa di San Silvestro): Just as it is all over the world, New Year's Eve (December 31), which coincides with the Feast of Saint Sylvester (San Silvestro), is celebrated with much fanfare in Rome.
-Piazza del Popolo holds Rome's largest public celebration with music, dancing, and fireworks and of course, huge crowds.
-Check our information on New Year's Eve in Italy for more information on festivities and traditions.
+- New Year's Eve (Festa di San Silvestro): Just as it is all over the world, New Year's Eve in Italy (December 31), which coincides with the Feast of Saint Sylvester (San Silvestro), is celebrated with much fanfare in Rome.
+Piazza del Popolo holds Rome's largest public celebration with music, dancing, fireworks, and of course, huge crowds.

 - Before you book your plane ticket, it's important to note that December 8, 25, and 26 are national holidays in Italy, so you should expect most businesses, museums, and other government facilities to be closed.